Derrynane RNLI Lifeboat Station

 Derrynane RNLI Lifeboat Station was located at Derrynane Beach, on the Iveragh peninsula, approximately 70 km south-west of Killarney in County Kerry, on the south-west coast of Ireland.

 A lifeboat station was first established at Derrynane in 1844 by the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS).

 The RNIPLS became the Royal National Lifeboat Institution (RNLI) in 1854, but after just 11 years in operation, Derrynane Lifeboat Station closed the following year in 1855.

+An independent lifeboat station, Derrynane Inshore Rescue was established at Derrynane in the 1990s.

 History

-The establishment of a lifeboat station at Derrynane was perhaps more political than for any other reason.
+The establishment of the original lifeboat station at Derrynane was perhaps more political, than for any other reasons.

 Mr George Palmer, (1772–1853) was the son of East India merchant William Palmer, and spent his early years working through the ranks on his father's ships.
 In 1788, Palmer spent three days clinging to an upturned ship's boat, after it capsized.
 He would later study how to make such a boat unsinkable.
 In 1826, he joined the recently formed RNIPLS, and would be instrumental in designing the lifeboat.

 Palmer became the MP for South Essex in 1836, where he campaigned for the restriction on Timber trading ships carrying cargo above deck, resulting in the "Timber Ships, British North America Act 1840", the "Timber Ships, America Act 1842", and finally the "Timber Ships Act 1845".

 One of Palmer's main adversaries in parliament was Daniel O'Connell MP, who despite agreeing with him this time on the subject of timber ships, joked that he had done very well from the many wrecks of timber vessels on the coast of his land in County Kerry.

-It was announced that a lifeboat station was to be established at Derrynane.
+It was announced that a lifeboat station was to be established on that same coast, at Derrynane.
 A fine boathouse had been constructed at Derrynane Beach, and an unnamed 26-foot 5-oared lifeboat was dispatched to the station, arriving in 1844.

 No records have been found of any further activity, service or rescue at the station.
 Other than detail from RNLI records giving the dates of operation, via the Lifeboat Enthusiasts Society handbook, there are also no details available about the closure, or the reasons.
 After just 11 years, Derrynane closed in 1855, just one year after the RNIPLS became the RNLI.